Caresse Crosby: Later life

 Harry left Caresse US$100,000 (about $ today) in his will, along with generous bequests to Josephine, Constance, and others.
 His parents Stephen and Henrietta had the will declared invalid, but reassured Caresse that she would receive US$2000 (approximately $ today) a year until she received money from Walter Berry's estate.
-Upon her return to Europe, Poleen was brought from Chamonix by Caresse's friend Bill Sykes, Billy was brought home from boarding school by another friend, and the family and friends spent some time at the Mill.
-Poleen stayed with her mother for a few months, refusing to return to school.
+Upon Caresse Crosby's return to Europe, she asked her friend Bill Sykes to bring Polleen from Chamonix.
+She also welcomed Billy home when another friend brought him from boarding school, and the family and friends spent some time at the Mill.
+Polleen stayed with her mother for a few months, refusing to return to school.
 Billy returned to Choam, and in 1931 returned to the U.S. to attend the Lenox School.

-Crosby retained Mary, her birth name, and was known after her husband's death as "Mary Caresse Crosby".
+Crosby decided to reclaim her birth name, Mary, and thus was known after her husband's death as "Mary Caresse Crosby."
 She pursued ambitions as an actress that she had had since her 20s, and appeared as a dancer in two short experimental films directed by artist Emlen Etting, Poem 8 (1932) and Oramunde (1933).

-The Black Sun Press broadened its scope after Harry's death.
-Although it published few works after 1952, it printed James Joyce's Collected Poems in 1963.
-It did not officially close until Caresse's death in 1970.
+Crosby broadened the scope of the Black Sun Press after Harry's death.
+Although the press published few works after 1952, it printed James Joyce's Collected Poems in 1963.
+Despite the slowdown, it did not officially close until Crosby's death in 1970.